authenticvision/ethereum-eips/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 - RECOMMENDED to implement any or multiple of the following interfaces: transferable(tokenId), isSoulbound(tokenId), isNonTransferable (), `isNonTransferable(tokenId)` according to IERC6454.
 - RECOMMENDED to have a `tokenURI(tokenId)` implemented to return an anchorBased-URI, i.e. `baseURI/anchor`. (= Anchoring metadata to anchored ASSET).
 So even if there are different tokens in time, which represent the same anchor, the same tokenURI needs to be returned for all those tokens (granted baseURI etc does not change).

-- MAY implement an anchor-transfer-limit-mechanism.
+- MAY implement the `IERCxxxxAttestedTransferLimit` interface.
 This is a MUST when transaction-costs are provided through a central account, e.g. through the ORACLE (or associated authorities) itself to avoid fund-draining.
 If implemented, this mechanism
   - MUST implement `transferLimit(anchor)`, specifying how often an `ANCHOR` can be transferred in total.
 The contract
     - SHALL support different transfer limit update modes, namely FIXED, INCREASABLE, DECREASABLE, FLEXIBLE (= INCREASABLE and DECREASABLE)
     - MUST immutably define one of the above listed modes expose it via `transferLimitUpdateMode()`